 - Expressionistic art is a spontaneous genial grab at life.
 It is direct syntheses.
 It is a summary without going into the various elements.

--The Expressionist never wants anything less than the whole.
+-The Expressionist artist never wants anything less than the whole.
 He knows nothing of a carefully considered approach.

 - Expressionism is the only modern art movement that more or less ignores the contemplative mind.